PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

+Thank you.
+I'm working at the manufacturer mainly doing business in healthcare sector.
+My name is Shu Do.
+Thank you for your valuable time.
+Without further ado, let me ask you a question.

-In order to reflect the will of the people more directly in politics through the use of digital technology, we suppose that the active participation of each and every citizen a prerequisite.
-In this regard, Japan’s voter turnout is on a downward trend, and young people in particular are noticeably disengaged from politics.
+If you want to have people really reflected more directly in politics, utilizing digital technology, we support that active participation of each citizen is a prerequisite.
+I wonder if you agree on that point.

-Do you think the introduction of a system like Taiwan's such as Join.gov.tw will have the effect of increasing each citizen's sense of participation in democracy?
-Please let us know what you are doing in Taiwan to make this system work effectively, and any advice you have for Japan.
+In Japan the voter turnout is declining, and the young people are disengaged from politics.
+I wonder where the system like Taiwan's drawing would work well in Japan, or introduction of such a system here in Taiwan would help raise public awareness for the need for participation in democracy.

+What do you do to make it join a real function, the system in Taiwan?
+If you can give us any advice for Japan I'll be grateful.
+Thank you very much.

 ### Audrey Tang: